Join our mobile Rapid Response Network!

 The Mexican gray wolf is a subspecies of the gray wolf, commonly referred to as “el lobo.”

-Though they once numbered in the thousands, these wolves were wiped out in the U.S. by the mid-1970s, with just a handful existing in zoos.
-In 1998, the U.S. Fish and Wildlife Service, led by Jamie Rappaport Clark (former president of Defenders of Wildlife), released 11 Mexican gray wolves back into the wild in Arizona.
+Though they once numbered in the thousands, these wolves were wiped out in the U.S. by the mid-1980s, with just a handful existing in zoos.
+Throughout the early 1990’s, Defenders of Wildlife led a public campaign supporting reintroduction.
+In 1998, the U.S. Fish and Wildlife Service, released 11 Mexican gray wolves back into the wild in Arizona.

-As the population slowly recovers, Defenders continues to support scientists and policymakers to find the best path forward, including supporting adult releases and cross-fostering of pups.
-We also sponsored a Mexican biologist to come to the U.S. to gain experience working with the recovery team to support wolves in Mexico.
+Today, we continue to support scientists and policymakers to find the best path forward, including supporting adult releases and cross-fostering of pups.
+We also continue to sponsor field technicians to work alongside agency biologists in the field.

 You can be a part of the solution for endangered species: support our efforts to protect the wild!